shaharyaramjad/darkweb-forensic-tool/commands.md

 ## ✅ 1.
 Activate Virtual Environment
 source venv/bin/activate

+## 1.1.
+Auto-activate Virtual Environment (Cross-platform)
+# Use this script to automatically activate the virtual environment for Unix, macOS, or Windows (Git Bash/WSL/Cygwin):
+source auto_venv.sh
+# or
+. auto_venv.sh

+# Notes:
+# - Works in bash, zsh, Git Bash, WSL, or Cygwin.
+# - If you are using Windows Command Prompt or PowerShell, activate manually:
+#   - Command Prompt: venv\Scripts\activate.bat
+#   - PowerShell: venv\Scripts\Activate.ps1
+# - If the script cannot find the activation file, it will print an error message.

 ## 📦 2.
 Manage Dependencies

 ## 2.1 Freeze installed packages for collaboration: